HIGHLIGHTS YOU WON'T WANT TO MISS

 5. Petaling Street Market

-This Chinatown shopping strip is a veritable smorgasbord of clothing, bags, shoes, watches, gadgets and lots of different types of street food.
+The final of my Kuala Lumpur highlights is the Chinatown shopping strip, Petaling Street Market.
+Here you will find a veritable smorgasbord of clothing, bags, shoes, watches, gadgets and lots of different types of street food.
 This market is very popular with tourists and locals for cheap stuff, designer copy goods and haggling, of course.
 Many-a-time I’ve had vendors chase me down the street calling out, ‘I do cheaper for you’, not wanting to let me, and my money, get away.
 It’s hilarious, but I have taken home a bargain, or ten!

-Be warned though, it is always crowded and you have to walk up and down the main street and side streets, as no cars are allowed.
-Also, the sellers mostly prefer cash (shock!) especially if you intend to haggle.
-Another thing, don’t be scared if they sometimes take you behind the stall to show you other goods, it’s ok.
+Be warned though, it is often crowded and vendors mostly prefer cash (shock!) especially if you intend to haggle.
+Don’t be scared if they sometimes take you behind the stall to show you other goods, it’s quite ok.
 They seem to pull stock out of everywhere.
 Often the good copy stuff, cos there’s different degrees of fake, is in the back.
 It’s a bit disturbing that I know this, isn’t it?

 Handy site: Official KL Website